 It’s hard to keep an uncluttered kitchen.
 Really hard.
 And it doesn’t matter how often you cook, how much you love/hate the process, or the size of your space.
 Over time we acquire extra gadgets, dinnerware, pantry staples, spices.
 And it’s become clear to me that the clutter takes a lot of energy to keep up with.

-In my mind, I’ve always had good intentions to be more organized in the kitchen (and the entire house actually).
+I’ve always had good intentions to be more organized in the kitchen (and the entire house actually).
 But I’ve really fumbled on how to pare down, maximize space, and minimize the clutter, which is why I’m so excited about the The Minimalist Kitchen book from Melissa Coleman, creator of The Faux Martha, and I think you will be too.
 She was a designer in her first career, and you’ll see that play into her practical cooking philosophy, the art of making more with less, and her simplified way of reclaiming the kitchen.

 The book is a collection of essential tools and efficient techniques, that lead to 100 wholesome recipes.
 There are familiar ingredients, and basic tools you’ll need, but so many different ways to create each recipe, according to how you like to eat.
 Melissa says it best…..